Skip to main content

 Capital Improvement Program

 The South Tahoe Public Utility District is carrying out a wide range of upgrades that minimize long-term costs, protect the environment, and ensure long-term, quality service for your water, wastewater, and recycled water systems.
 On May 16, 2024, the District’s Board of Directors approved a series of rate increases to help fund critical improvements to your water, wastewater, and recycled water systems.
-Below are some of the results from your investments over the last five years and future project needs.
+Below are some of the future project needs over the next five years.

 Water System Upgrades